 The Women’s Sports Foundation was established in 1974 to advance the lives of women and girls through sports and physical activity.
 Our mission today - we are dedicated to creating leaders by ensuring girls access to sports.
 We provide financial fuel to aspiring champion athletes.
 We fund groundbreaking research.
 We educate.
 We advocate.
 And we help communities get girls active.
 Sure, there's a long way to go.
-But, it's gratifying to see our hard work make sure a difference.
+But, it's gratifying to see our hard work make such a difference.

 - The Women’s Sports Foundation is founded by Billie Jean King in San Francisco.
 King has long been a champion of social change and equality.
 She created new inroads for both genders in and out of sports during her legendary career and she continues to make her mark today.
 The Board of Trustees represent various fields including sport, business, education and entertainment, and have led the way towards carrying out the mission and vision.